Tap the text to show or hide reading controls.

 If only I’d learned Corpse Explosion, I could mop these up in one shot.

-“Arrr.
+“Arr.
 Smelly thing.
 Weak.”

 “You think I didn’t know that?”

-The whitish aura clinging to it had thickened several times over from before, vivid enough to seem graspable.
-It was the look of a staff fed still more of the essence of death.
+The Staff of Resentment shot up into the air.
+The whitish aura clinging to it had thickened several times over, vivid now enough to look as though he could close a fist around it.
+He’d strengthened it by pouring still more of the essence of death into the staff.

 — Whrrrrsh!

-The frogman’s racial skill, mitigating the force of a thrust.
+A slick, slippery oil sheeted across its skin, the frogman’s racial skill, blunting the force of a thrust.

 “Arrk, that won’t do any— guk!”

+Right.
 All the way to where the heart sat.

 Damage it too much and the altar won’t accept it, so — carefully.